-In the USA, do not connect the monitoring system to an electrical outlet controlled by a wall switch, since this increases the risk of removal of AC power to the monitoring system.
+Do not connect the monitoring system to an electrical outlet controlled by a wall switch, since this increases the risk of removal of AC power to the monitoring system.

 Use only Covidien-approved sensors and interface cables when connecting to the sensor port.
 Connecting any other cable or sensor influences the accuracy of sensor data, which may lead to adverse results.